Skip to main content Skip to local navigation

 Funding agencies are increasingly requiring that grant applications include plans that cover topics such as knowledge mobilization, research data management, and long-term preservation.
 York University Libraries (YUL) offer a range of services and support that can facilitate grant-funded research.
 From data management planning to digital publishing and impact measurement, we provide the expertise and infrastructure to allow York researchers to create, organize, share, and preserve research outputs.

-We are pleased to offer a suite of in-kind contributions to grant proposals, intended to support grant applications submitted by York scholars.
 This document outlines the range of research services and support offered by YUL and provides in-kind values for these operations.
 In cases where additional customization or dedicated services are required, we can help determine what additional costs should be included in your funding proposal.

 If you are interested in incorporating these services into your grant application, please contact libgrants@yorku.ca a minimum of two weeks before your faculty's internal review deadline to arrange a consultation meeting.